-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the profile is associated.
+Field Default Description General Settings Folder Тор Set the folder with which the profile is associated.
 The drop-down menu displays all folders available for association with the profile.
-Folders provide a way to organize the visibility of device parameters that is separate from the configuration groups of devices.
-Using folders, you can view basic statistics about device, and define which users have visibility to which device parameters.
 Name Blank Enter the name of the profile.
-Referenced Profiles Server Group N/A Select the AAA authentication server group.
-Click the pencil icon to edit an existing server group or click the add icon to create a new server group.
+Referenced Profiles Referenced Profiles Server Group Select the AAA authentication server group.
+Select the pencil icon to edit an existing server group or click the add icon to create a new server group.
 Other Settings Default Role ap-role The user role to be associated with this authentication profile.
 Timeout (1-20 sec) 10 Maximum time, in seconds, that the server waits before timing out the request.
 Enabled No When enabled with Yes, activates the authentication server.